vicen007/git-cheat-sheet/README.md

 git checkout <branch name>
 ```

-push branch to remote repository
+If the local branch does not currently track a remote branch, do this

 ```bash
 git push -u origin <branch name>